CopernicaMarketingSoftware/Documentation/Yothalot/json.md

 }
 ```

-The "input" property is an array that hold objects with properties "data",
+The "input" property is an array that holds objects with properties "data",
 "server", and "filename".
 For every object in the array a race process is
 started.
 The data in the "data" property is passed to the process via stdin.
 The "server" and "filename" properties are optional for each input and
-provide a hint Yothalot on which server the process ideally should start.
+provide a hint to Yothalot on which server the process ideally should start.

 If the input data is too big, you can also choose to store your input
 data in files in a temporary directory on the Yothalot cluster.
 In that